 Located just south of downtown and across the street from the train tracks, Barrio Brewing Co. is the perfect respite for those looking to get a great craft brew to go with their sports watching.

 Great food is offered up as well in the 1947 Quonset hut along with their 11 standard beers and seasonal selections.

 More info at barriobrewing.com.

 There is a good beer selection of both macro and craft beers including several local Arizona options.
-The food in the bar is your standard nachos, hot wings, burgers and sandwiches but it’s always tasty, fair-priced and never disappoints.
+The food in the bar includes standard nachos, hot wings, burgers, and sandwiches but it’s always tasty and fair-priced.
 The service, on the other hand, can be hit or miss on busy sports days but the team always comes through and I never leave dissatisfied.

 Visit rustystucson.com for more information.